arturdryomov/pages/content/posts/midnight.md

 ## Remote

-Icons fetched from backend are most likely bitmaps.
+Icons fetched from a backend are most likely bitmaps.
 It is possible to tint them locally but I would suggest avoid doing so.
 Usually resources are placed on remote servers to achieve flexibility.
 One day remote icons are monochrome with transparent areas,